-The back or spine runs from the base of the skull, down the length of the back to the pelvis.
-It contains the spinal cord which is a long, fragile structure of nerves that carry vital messages between the brain and the rest of the body to stimulate movement and sensory function.
-Back injuries can be minor, resulting in pain and inconvenience, to serious injuries which can be severely debilitating and life-altering.
+The spine runs from the base of the skull, down the length of the back to the pelvis.
+It contains the spinal cord, which is a long, fragile structure of nerves that carry vital messages between the brain and the rest of the body to stimulate movement and sensory function, so any damage sustained to the spinal cord can cause life-changing injuries.

-Although most injuries are immediate and the result of an accident, some injuries can develop over time, for example in the workplace as a result of working conditions, or incorrect body positioning when lifting heavy objects.
-Since every employer is duty bound to safeguard the health of every employee, any injury which can be attributed to working conditions or practices means that that the employer is negligent and therefore liable to pay compensation to the injured person.
+Although most injuries are immediate and the result of an accident, others are progressive and develop over time, for example in the workplace as a result of working conditions, or incorrect body positioning when lifting heavy objects.
+Since every employer is duty-bound to safeguard the health of every employee, any injury which can be attributed to working conditions or practices means that the employer is negligent and therefore liable to pay compensation to the injured person.

 How could compensation help you?